ridz-shothikai/eg-dg/memory-bank/systemPatterns.md

 -   **Modularity:** Features like OCR, Chat, BoM generation, and Compliance are distinct modules interacting via the backend API layer.
 -   **Data Structure:** A well-defined MongoDB schema is crucial for linking diagrams, parsed data, user context, and project information effectively.
 -   **Error Handling:** Robust error handling is needed for external API calls (Vision, Gemini), file processing, GCS operations, stream handling, and PDF generation.
--   **Security:** Authentication and authorization (role-based access) are critical, especially for admin functions and project data access.
+-   **Security:** Authentication (NextAuth) and authorization (role-based access for logged-in users, guest ID validation for temporary access) are critical.
+-   **Guest Authorization:** Uses a combination of `localStorage` on the client and a custom `X-Guest-ID` HTTP header checked by backend APIs against `guestOwnerId` in the `Project` model for temporary, project-specific access.
+Guest data is associated with a user account upon registration.
--   **Serverless File Handling:** API routes requiring file content (reports, chat) must download files directly from GCS during execution due to the ephemeral nature of the `/tmp` directory in Vercel's serverless environment.
-Relying on a separate sync process to populate `/tmp` is unreliable.
+-   **Serverless File Handling:** API routes requiring file content (chat) must download files directly from GCS during execution.
+Report generation relies on Gemini analysis and an external PDF conversion API.
--   **Environment-Specific Configuration:** PDF generation using Puppeteer requires different configurations (executable path, launch arguments) for local development versus serverless deployment (Vercel) to ensure stability and compatibility.
-Conditional logic based on `process.env.VERCEL` is used.
+-   **External PDF API:** PDF generation for reports (BoM, Compliance, OCR/PDR) is handled by calling the `https://html-text-to-pdf.shothik.ai/convert` API with the generated HTML.
+This removes the need for Puppeteer/Chromium dependencies and GCS uploads for temporary PDFs within the application.
 -   **API Response Cleaning:** Responses from external APIs (like Gemini) may require cleaning/parsing to remove extraneous formatting (e.g., Markdown code fences) before further processing or display.
 -   **Local Development:** A `docker-compose.yml` file is used to orchestrate the local development environment, building the `development` stage from the `Dockerfile` and mounting local source code.